 montenegro without a visa

-You can import into Montenegro:
+What You Can Bring into Montenegro:

-• Cigarettes up to 200 pieces.
+• Cigarettes: Up to 200 pieces

-• Tobacco up to 250 gr
+• Tobacco: Up to 250 grams

-• Cigars and cigarillos up to 50 pieces
+• Cigars and cigarillos: Up to 50 pieces

 • Antiques

-• Golden coins
+• Gold coins

 • Valuable art objects